Extra-Creativity/OpenGLFramework/examples/Docs/ShadowMap.md

 ## Framebuffer

 Recall that we've assume the depth buffer is a texture in the screen shader.
 This is done by framebuffer; we can render the light space on the framebuffer, and attach its depth buffer to the shader.
 Particularly, there are two kinds of attachment in framebuffer: renderbuffer and texture.
-Renderbuffer is only writable, but usually more efficient; texture is readable, so it's more flexible.
+Renderbuffer is not able to be sampled(but you can still transfer it to other buffers; it's just like an unknown inner-format storage), but usually more efficient; texture is readable, so it's more flexible.
 Here we need to read the depth buffer in another shader, so we need to use it as texture.

 + `Core::Framebuffer` uses configuration type to determine which kind is used.
 If you provide `Core::TextureParamConfig` defined in `FrameCore/ConfigHelpers/TextureConfig.h`, then it's seen as texture; if it's `Core::RenderBufferConfig` defined in `FrameCore/ConfigHelpers/RenderBufferConfig.h`, then it's seen as renderbuffer.
 By default, a frame buffer will provide a color texture and a depth renderbuffer.
 In this section, we doesn't need color texture, and the depth buffer needs to be texture, so we need to adjust it: